mohmoh59/M3D-Dev-M/BUILD.md

    https://github.com/MYSTRANsolver/M3D/blob/main/BUILD_SETUP.jpg

-6. NOTE: "M3D.exe" will be located in the "x64/Debug" folder (the Debug folder will be created even if you selected Release).
-Do not use the M3D.exe from the Debug folder that is not under x64.
+6. NOTE: correct EXE will be located in the "x64" folder.
+Do not use the EXE from the folder that is not under x64.

 > [!TIP]
 > If you get an error that says "MFC libraries are required for this project.
 Install them from the